kadamandersson/kadamandersson.github.io/index.md

 - A. A., R. Kruse and S. Larsson, Duality in refined Sobolev-Malliavin spaces and weak approximation of SPDE, _J.
 SPDE Anal.
 Comp._ (2016).
 [PDF](https://arxiv.org/pdf/1312.5893.pdf)

 - A. A. and S. Larsson, Weak convergence for a spatial approximation of the nonlinear stochastic heat equation, _Math.
 Comp._ (2016).
 [PDF](https://arxiv.org/pdf/1212.5564.pdf)

+### Preprints and submitted articles

+- A. A., A. Lang, A. Pettersson and L. Schroer, Finite element approximation of Lyapunov equations related to parabolic stochastic PDEs, 2019.
+[PDF](https://arxiv.org/pdf/1910.05261.pdf)

+- A. A. and F. Lindner, Poisson Malliavin calculus in Hilbert space with an application to SPDE, 2017.
+[PDF](https://arxiv.org/pdf/1703.07259.pdf)

 ### Lecture notes
 - A. A. and P. Sjögren, Ornstein-Uhlenbeck theory in finite dimensions, Chalmers, 2012.
 [PDF](http://www.math.chalmers.se/Math/Research/Preprints/2012/12.pdf)